top of page

 Photo: Ste Murray

 Eoghan is an artist working primarily in theatre and opera.
-He works in Ireland and internationally, on new and established texts, with a focus on innovative interpretations and interdisciplinary collaboration.
+He works on new and established texts, with a focus on innovative interpretations and interdisciplinary collaboration.
 He is an associate artist with Once Off Productions.
-Since 2018, he has been associate director for Enda Walsh on productions with Landmark and Irish National Opera and was the associate director with Corn Exchange Theatre Company from 2015 to 2020.

 A selection of credits as a lighting designer include Rescue Annie (Abbey Theatre, 2021), Northern Lights (Theatre Upstairs, 2018), Panned (Project Arts Centre, 2018) George Bush and Children (Project Arts Centre, 2017), The Man in Two Pieces, Hollow Ground (Theatre Upstairs, 2015), Leper+Chip (Theatre Upstairs/international tour 2014/15) and Stella Full of Storms (Theatre Upstairs/Irish tour, 2014/15).